 Pregnancy is a beautiful thing.
 It’s a time of joy.
 Excitement.
 Aches.
 Pains.
 Everyone and their mama giving you advice about your pregnancy and stories about how great or not so great theirs was.
+It will fly by and before you know it, your baby will be here so savor the preparation like decorating the nursery and picking out nursery wall decals.

 In retrospect, what about being pregnant do you wish you had known?
 Click here and let me know.
 Being the obgyn that I am, as I waited for a soon to be mom to push her baby girl into the world, here is what I came up with.